Adebisiokegbemi/Amma-Homes-Sales-Performance/README.md

 # Amma-Homes-Sales-Performance

+Design and build PowerBI dashboard for Amma Homes

 PROJECT DESCRIPTION

 Amma Homes Limited, leading housing estate provider in Africa recently has a low sales.
 I was tasked with the responsobility to analyse recent sales and generate insights for predictive analysis.